BloomTech-Labs/Labs26-Citrics-DS-TeamA/development/utilities/README.md

 from development.utilities.database import PostgreSQL
 ```

 **Note:** When appending a new path to the system, be sure to use *os.path.join()* and *os.getcwd()*.
 These commands insure that the paths are system agnostic.
-This is important given that the hardcoded commands on Windows would read out as
+This is important given that the hardcoded command on Windows would read out as

 ```
 sys.path.append("\path\to\repo\dir\development")